-Do you need to a humidifier to work in a particularly large room?
+Do you need a humidifier to work in a particularly large room?
 Or maybe you need it to run for a longer time?
-If so, an extra large humidifier is the way to go and we suggest this one from TaoTronics.
+If so, a large humidifier is the way to go, and we suggest this one from Everlasting Comfort.

-With a four liter tank, it will work for up to 30 hours.
-This is great for moms at home who need continuous, refreshing air.
-Better yet, the built-in humidity monitor keeps track of your air quality so you can choose the correct settings throughout the day and enjoy long-lasting comfort.
+With a 6-liter tank, it will work for up to 50 hours.
+This is great for moms at home all day who need continuous, refreshing air.
+Better yet, place a few drops of oil in the built-in essential oil tray, and enjoy long-lasting comfort throughout the day.

-We also love how quiet this humidifier is.
-Because it’s ultrasonic, it’s incredibly silent and won’t bother your baby when they’re trying to sleep.
-Combined with the extra large tank, you can use it at night without any fuss.
+We also love that because it’s ultrasonic, it’s incredibly quiet and won’t bother your sleeping baby.
+Combined with the extra-large tank, you can use it at night without any fuss.

-The tank may hold up to four liters, but the entire humidifier itself isn’t very bulky so you don’t have to worry about it taking up extra space in your home.
+The tank holds up to six liters, and the entire humidifier isn’t very bulky, so you don’t have to worry about it taking up extra space in your home.

-- Large water tank gives you 30 hours of operation.
+- The large water tank gives you 50 operating hours.

 6. Crane USA Ultrasonic Cool Mist Humidifier

-Many humidifiers work with a filter, something you will then have to purchase and change out on a regular basis.
-Skip the stress and avoid a filter altogether with the Crane USA Humidifier.
-It doesn’t require a filter to function properly, saving you time and money.
+Many humidifiers work with a filter, something you will then have to replace regularly.
+Skip the stress and choose the Crane USA Humidifier.
+It doesn’t require a filter, so it saves you time and money.

-Overall, it holds up to a gallon of water and uses vibrations to produce a cool mist good for relieving the symptoms of coughs, colds, dry skin, and more.
+Overall, it holds up to a gallon of water and uses vibrations to produce a cool mist to relieve the symptoms of coughs, colds, dry skin, and more.
 Because the mist isn’t heated, it’s especially good for your baby’s delicate skin.

-We also really appreciate the 360 degree lid, which allows you to direct the mist where you need it the most.
-It’s whisper quiet and can run for up to 24 hours.
+We also really appreciate the 360-degree lid, which allows you to direct the mist where you need it most.
+It’s whisper-quiet and can run for up to 24 hours.